shawlab-moffitt/DRPPM-PATH-SURV-IEOR/README.md

 | Age | Description |
 | Center | Description |

 * **Gene Set File (.RData/.gmt/.tsv/.txt):**
+  * This is the file that contains the gene set names and genes for each gene set.
+  * This file is provided but can be replaced for a file of the users choice.
+  * An .RData list is the preferred format which is a named list of gene sets and genes.
+A script to generate this list is provided here: [insert link]
+    * The app also accepts gene sets in .gmt format or two-column tab-delimited .tsv/.txt format with the first column being the gene set name repeating for every gene symbol that would be placed in the second column.
+If either of these three formats are given athe app with automatically convert them to an RData list.
+  * The RData list provided ([GeneSet_List_HS.RData](https://github.com/shawlab-moffitt/Survival_Analysis_Shiny_App/blob/main/SurvivalAnalysis_ExampleApp/GeneSet_Data/GeneSet_List_HS.RData)) contains over 94K gene sets from MSigDB, LINCS L1000 Cell Perturbations, and Cell Marker databases.

 * **Gene Set Master Table (Optional):**
+  * This is a optional three-column tab-delimited table the catagorizes and subcatagorizes the gene sets of the provided [GeneSet_List_HS.RData file](https://github.com/shawlab-moffitt/Survival_Analysis_Shiny_App/blob/main/SurvivalAnalysis_ExampleApp/GeneSet_Data/GeneSet_List_HS.RData)
+  * It allows for organization of the large gene set list in the UI of the gene set selection for the Shiny App.
+  * If not provided or using a user-provided gene set file, the gene set selection table only contains the gene set names.
+  * The gene set master table that is provided can be found here: [GeneSet_CatTable.tsv](https://github.com/shawlab-moffitt/Survival_Analysis_Shiny_App/blob/main/SurvivalAnalysis_ExampleApp/GeneSet_Data/GeneSet_CatTable.tsv)

 # App Set-Up